lambdaisland/kaocha/doc/07_watch_mode.md

 Only when they pass is the complete suite run again.

-Sometimes your source or test directories will contain files that should be ignored by watch mode, for instance temporary files left by your editor.
+Sometimes your source or test directories will contain files that should be ignored by watch mode, for instance, temporary files left by your editor.
 You can tell watch mode to ignore these with the `:kaocha.watch/ignore` configuration key.